Guilt is a very powerful emotion.

-It actually contributes to clinical depression.
 It is, in fact, one of the symptoms associated with this mental illness, according to the American Psychiatric Association.

 “Study after study shows that self-criticism is consistently associated with less motivation and worse self-control.
 It is also one of the single biggest predictors of depression, which drains both “I will” power and “I want” power.”

-Not only that, but it can also help feelings of unworthiness, stress, and amplify childhood or other forms of trauma.
+Not only that, but it can also help feelings of unworthiness, stress, and can amplify childhood or other forms of trauma.

 Suffice to say, guilt is at the center of most of humanity’s debilitating mental health issues.